elmar-hinz/TX.esp/Documentation/Considerations.rst

 	2. Speed of development
 	3. Simplicity of development

-However it depends on, when we can reach this goals and when not.
+However, it depends on, when we can reach this goals and when not.

 What are they for?
 -------------------